Shameel-Fazul/ML-Object-Detection/README.md

 # ML-Object-Detection
-Object detection using machine learning
+Object detection using machine learning with Coco-SSD